HuangChiEn/easy_config/docs/en/source/Metainfo.rst

 ..

-    next version released features v 2.2.0
+    next version released features v 2.3.3

 Bug Fixed 🐛
 ^^^^^^^^^^^^^^

-*config string with extra space caused config error, and it's fixed in this version..*
+Fix-up import syntax.. plz open an issue if you find a bug ~

 ----